giang-nguyentbk/my-awesome-repos/README.md

 # my-awesome-repos
-This is a list of useful repositories.
+This is a list of useful repositories and website.

 1. General
    - https://github.com/practical-tutorials/project-based-learning